praerie/notes/Chapter-2.md

 ## Section 2.5: Other Language Barriers

 Artists, developers, and management may use language in different ways.
-For example, an artist concerned with aesthetics may describe image creation differently to a programmer concerned with the mathematics of stimulating light.
+For example, an artist concerned with aesthetics may describe image creation differently to a programmer concerned with the mathematics of simulating light.

 Consider a spectrum of language from cold, technical logic at one end to emotional, abstract creativity at the other.